English at Northbrook is led by Mrs Spence

 - Community and Cultural Diversity- We aim to provide children with a range of texts that show diversity.
 By reading stories and books from a wide range of diverse authors, and making links with the wider curriculum, our children build on their understanding of the world.

-- Global Citizenship- by providing opportunities for our learning to be based in real-life contexts we engage the children’ curiosity and make them want to use their writing to make a difference.
+- Global Citizenship- by providing opportunities for our learning to be based in real-life contexts we engage the children’ curiosity and make them want to read by providing a reading spine, and curriculum of books that appeals to their many interests.

 At Northbrook, we truly believe that a strong Oracy curriculum is vital for our children to succeed and learn to articulate themselves and what they know.
-Therefore, throughout each sequence of writing lessons, opportunities for oracy are planned for and new vocabulary is introduced.
+Therefore, throughout each sequence of English lessons, opportunities for reading that supports oracy are planned for and new vocabulary is introduced.
 These include (but are not limited to):

 - Role play